Vaillant Arotherm Heat Pump Review: R290, COP, Price, UK Guide

 Is the R290 refrigerant safe?

 Yes.
-R290 (propane) is mildly flammable but the small quantities used (under 1kg in most models) and the outdoor installation mean the risk is negligible.
-The system is designed with safety features to prevent leaks, and the refrigerant is contained entirely within the outdoor unit.
+R290 (propane) is mildly flammable but the small quantities used and outdoor installation mean the risk is negligible.
+The system has safety features to prevent leaks and the refrigerant is contained entirely within the outdoor unit.

 Can the Vaillant Arotherm work with my existing radiators?

 In many cases, yes.
 The 75°C maximum flow temperature means it can deliver enough heat through existing radiators in most homes.
-However, running at lower flow temperatures (35 to 45°C) is significantly more efficient.
-Your installer should calculate whether existing radiators are large enough at lower temperatures, or whether a compromise flow temperature achieves the best balance of comfort and efficiency.
+Running at lower flow temperatures is more efficient, so your installer should calculate whether existing radiators are large enough.

 What is the warranty on a Vaillant Arotherm Plus?

 5 years standard, extendable to 7 years through a Vaillant Advance installer.
-Regular annual servicing is required to maintain the warranty.
+Regular annual servicing is required.

 How does Vaillant compare to other brands?

-Vaillant sits at the premium end of the market.
-It matches or beats most competitors on efficiency and exceeds all on environmental credentials (R290 refrigerant).
-The main trade-off is price — you will typically pay more than for a Samsung or Mitsubishi equivalent.
+Vaillant sits at the premium end.
+It matches or beats most competitors on efficiency and exceeds all on environmental credentials with R290 refrigerant.
+The main trade-off is price.
 See our full brand comparison guide for details.